fastenhealth/policy/source/sections/07-systems_access_policy.md

    * The user has been using their access rights inappropriately;
    * A user's password has been compromised (a new password may be provided to the user if the user is not identified as the individual compromising the original password);
    * An unauthorized individual is utilizing a user's User Login ID and password (a new password may be provided to the user if the user is not identified as providing the unauthorized individual with the User Login ID and password).
-3. The Security Officer will terminate users' access rights immediately upon notification, and will coordinate with the appropriate Datica employees to terminate access to any non-production systems managed by those employees.
+3. The Security Officer will terminate users' access rights immediately upon notification, and will coordinate with the appropriate Luma employees to terminate access to any non-production systems managed by those employees.
 4. The Security Officer audits and may terminate access of users that have not logged into organization's information systems/applications for an extended period of time.

 ## 7.11 Paper Records

 Luma does not use paper records for any sensitive information.
 Use of paper for recording and storing sensitive data is against Luma policies.

 ## 7.12 Password Management

 1. User IDs and passwords are used to control access to Luma systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.